Nocdurna (Desmopressin Acetate)

 How to Take Nocdurna

-Nocdurna comes as a sublingual wafer that dissolves under your tongue without needing water.
-It’s important to follow the specific timing and fluid restrictions.
+Nocdurna is taken as a sublingual wafer that dissolves under the tongue without water.

 Dosage Instructions